 Just like the Udemy app, your Udemy clone app should consist of:

+a.
 Variety of course offerings

 Provide ample courses on the page with easy categorizations.
 For example, Udemy offers 15 main courses from engineering to web development and vocational training and then 15 sub-main courses of each course.

 You can categorize using main courses and adding the vast list of courses into subcategories.

 b.
 No mandatory enrolling